2025 Impact by the Numbers

 Farm to School Leadership Academy

-16 farm to school leaders from across the country—from Indiana to Texas—participated in the second year of the Farm to School Leadership Academy, a year-long community of learning to build the strategies and relationships needed to pursue healthier, more resilient food systems.
+16 farm to school leaders from across the country—from Indiana to Texas—participated in the second year of the Farm to School Leadership Academy, a year-long community of learning designed to build the strategies and relationships needed to pursue healthier, more resilient food systems.

 The ABCs of Farm-Based Education